Pran-Ker/Pran-Ker/README.md

 ## 📖 About me

 * 💻 I'm a Full Stack and Cloud Developer
-* 📱 I make apps for Android and iOS
 * 🎓 I'm a Computer Science and Business student (graduating in March 2023)

 <p align="left">